 John Oxley, Chief of Staff

-John first joined Vardags in 2013 and spent a year with the firm as a paralegal to Ayesha Vardag before undertaking pupillage with leading matrimonial set QEB.
+John first joined Vardags and spent a year with the firm as a paralegal to Ayesha Vardag before undertaking pupillage with leading matrimonial set QEB.
 He has appeared at all levels of the Family Court, representing clients successfully in a range of domestic violence, private children and ancillary relief cases.
 Upon completion of his pupillage, he returned to Vardags to work on the firm's strategy and business development.

-Following his return to Vardags, John combined his knowledge and experience of family law with his broader analytical skills to join the firm’s strategy team, becoming Strategy Assistant in July 2016.
+Following his return to Vardags, John combined his knowledge and experience of family law with his broader analytical skills to join the firm’s strategy team, becoming Strategy Assistant.
 He is now involved in all aspects of Vardags’ business development and management, providing analysis, implementation and management of numerous projects in order to further the firm’s rapid growth.
-He was promoted to Strategy Associate in January 2017.
-In November 2018, he was appointed as Chief of Staff, with a broad portfolio of responsibilities reflecting his legal and business experience.
+He was promoted to Strategy Associate and then he was appointed as Chief of Staff, with a broad portfolio of responsibilities reflecting his legal and business experience.

 - Called to the Bar of England and Wales, The Honourable Society of the Middle Temple, July 2013